-The Islamic State's methods for deriving these views and applying them through action place the group at odds with other self-identified Sunni Muslims, including some other violent jihadist-Salafists such as various prominent ideologues and members of Al Qaeda.
-In contrast to most traditional schools of Sunni religious opinion and consensus, the group defines itself and justifies its actions through selective reference to certain Sunni Islamic religious texts, including passages from the Qur'an, the attributed savings and practices (hadith/Sunna) of the prophet Mohammed and his companions, and some subsequent religious scholarship.
-The group's dogma disregards some historical events and elides some authoritative Islamic sources that contradict its extreme views.
+The Islamic State's methods for deriving these views and applying them through action place the group at odds with other self-identified Sunni Muslims, including some other violent jihadist-Salafists such as various prominent ideologues and members of Al Oaeda.
+In contrast to most traditional schools of Sunni religious opinion and consensus, the group defines itself and justifies its actions through selective reference to certain Sunni Islamic religious texts, including passages from the Qur'an, the attributed sayings and practices (hadith/Sunna) of the prophet Mohammed and his companions, and some subsequent religious group's scholarship.
+The dogma disregards some historical events and elides some authoritative Islamic sources that contradict its extreme views.41

 Figure 3.
-"The Extinction of the Gray Zone" Cover of IS English Language Magazine, February 2015
+"The Extinction of the Gray Zone"

+Cover of IS English Language Magazine, February 2015